antonioaguilar/notes/cloud/Readme.md

 ### Creating users and roles in CF

-Note: I these examples the ORG: `pcfdev-org` and SPACE: `pcfdev-space`
+Note: In these examples the ORG: `pcfdev-org` and SPACE: `pcfdev-space`

 ```
 # creates user 'Alice' with password 'wonderland'